-A. Location and Field Inspection: The subject property is located in the northeast quadrant of the intersection of Robert Crain Highway (US 301) and Mill Branch Road.
-The site is comprised of portions of six parcels and contains a total of 24.9 acres.
-It is part of a larger 74-acre site which was placed in the Commercial Shopping Center (C-S-C) Zone in 2006 and given the appellation Mill Branch Crossing.
-As presently configured, the special exception site does not have frontage on or access to a public road, although the site plan does show frontage and access through a limited-movement (right-in/right-out) entrance from US 301 consistent with that approved in the prior preliminary plan of subdivision for the site.
-The site is partially wooded, but is largely cleared from many decades of agricultural use.
-The site is currently encumbered by a 50-foot access easement (Liber 28018 at Folio 685), to the benefit of The Maryland-National Capital Park and Planning Commission (M-NCPPC), which extends northeast from Mill Branch Road along the entire southeastern property line of the site to provide access to the Green Branch Regional Park property abutting to the east and northeast.
+- (1) The subject property is located in the northeast quadrant of the intersection of Robert Crain Highway (US 301) and Mill Branch Road.
+It is comprised of portions of 6 parcels (27, 28, 52, 58, 59 and 71) of land containing a total of 24.9 acres.
+It is a part of a larger 74 acre site which was rezoned to the C-S-C Zone in 2006 and uses the appellation Mill Branch Crossing. - (2) The Special Exception site does not have frontage on or access to a public road.
+The subject property is partially wooded but is primarily cleared as a result of many decades of agricultural use. - (3) The subject site is encumbered by a 50-foot access easement (Liber 28018 at Folio 685) to the benefit of the Maryland National Capital Park and Planning Commission (MNCPPC) which extends northeast from Mill Branch Road along the entire southeastern property line of the subject property to provide access to the Green Branch Regional Park abutting the subject property to the east and northeast.
+(Exhibit 110) - (4) Mill Branch Road is designated on the 2006 Bowie and Vicinity Master Plan as both a Scenic Road and a Historic Road.
+MP p.
+65